snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 they knew these would be unimportant to him.
 By the time he read them, whatever silly dramas existed back on Vectra would be long resolved.

-But to be honest, he'd stopped reading the letters a few weeks back, just skimming them.
+To be honest though, he'd stopped reading the letters a few weeks back, just skimming them.
 He had more important things to do.

 "Another round for my friends!" he called out.
 Cheers from around the